Royal Library of Belgium: History

 In 1827, a fire struck the Palace of Charles of Lorraine, where the library had been relocated.
 While the manuscripts were unharmed, the extinguishing water caused irreparable damage to dozens of leather and parchment bindings.

 On 19 June 1837, following Belgian independence, the Royal Library of Belgium was formally established, consolidating the collections.
 That same year, the library acquired the Charles Van Hulthem collection, which added 70,000 volumes to its holdings.
-Public access to the library began on 21 May 1839, when it opened in the Palace of Industry, part of the Palace of Charles of Lorraine complex.
-During this period, the library’s collection grew steadily, preserving rare manuscripts such as the Chronicles of Hainaut and lavish Books of Hours.
+Public access to the library began on 21 May 1839, when it opened in the Palace of National Industry, part of the Palace of Charles of Lorraine complex.
+During this period, the library's collection grew steadily, preserving rare manuscripts such as the Chronicles of Hainaut and lavish Books of Hours.

-As the library’s collection expanded, new facilities were needed.
+As the library's collection expanded, new facilities were needed.
 Between 1878 and 1881, new wings were constructed.
 In 1935, the government decided to construct a new building in memory of King Albert I. Designed by architect Maurice Houyoux, construction began in 1954, and the Royal Library Albert I was inaugurated on 17 February 1969.

-In 2019, the library was rebranded as KBR to reflect its modern role as Belgium’s national library.
+In 2019, the library was rebranded as KBR to reflect its modern role as Belgium's national library.
 The following year, the KBR Museum opened, showcasing the historic Library of the Dukes of Burgundy as a permanent exhibit.
 Today, KBR continues to serve as a hub for research and cultural heritage, housing millions of manuscripts, books, maps, and digital records.